The Role Of Abrasives in the Shipbuilding Industry Skip to content

 BONDED ABRASIVES

-Grinding wheels and other bond-bonded abrasives can be used to grind down items to guarantee uniformity or to remove heavy mill scale before welding.
-Cutting wheels can also be used for plunge cuts, such as cutting out a window in a big piece of metal.
-They are also frequently used to achieve full penetration and facilitate examination by edging into the top and bottom of welds.
+Grinding wheels and other bond-bonded abrasives can be used to grind down materials to give them a uniform appearance or to remove heavy mill scale before welding.
+Plunge cuts, such as cutting a window in a large piece of metal, can also be made using cutting wheels.
+They are also often used to penetrate completely and to allow for easier inspection of the cut edges above and below the weld.

 COATED ABRASIVES